InterMaus1154/nokon_php/README.md

-# PHP NNK [WIP]
+# PHP Nokon Alpha v1
-## No-name-framework
-### This is a not-yet-named PHP mini framework.
-Goal is to mimic Laravel's core functionalities while learning more about PHP.
+## Nokon is a lightweight PHP framework, only giving what you need at a time.

+### How to install